Frogvall/wc5e-cr-calculator/README.md

 With 2.0, I also added a spell damage calculator.
 Spell list with damage values was made by [AceAzzermeen](https://github.com/AceAzzermeen).

-With 3.0, I also added a Champion of Azeroth spells to the spell calculator.
+With 3.0, I also added Champion of Azeroth spells to the spell calculator.